 What is Fertility Awareness Method?

-Fertility awareness method (FAM), also known as rhythm method and natural family planning, is a non-hormonal and non-invasive approach to birth control.
+Fertility awareness method (FAM), also known as natural family planning, is a non-hormonal and non-invasive approach to birth control.
 It is designed to teach you how to predict the signs of ovulation based on the signals your body is providing you.
+While it is sometimes referred to as the Rhythm Method, these are not the same thing.
+In this article, I’m going to describe for you what FAM is and provide you the low down on what the research says about how effective it is.

 It is based on the following concepts: